 Rotenone is sold both as a powder and a liquid.
 The liquid form is more effective and appropriate as a piscicide.
 Liquid rotenone is a restricted-use pesticide that can be purchased from agricultural chemical suppliers and sometimes through the Oklahoma Department of Wildlife Conservation (ODWC).
 Liquid rotenone recently became a restricted-use pesticide, which means a person must obtain pesticide applicator certification through the Oklahoma Cooperative Extension Service or Texas Cooperative Extension to legally use it.
 In Oklahoma, permission from an ODWC game warden is also necessary before applying it to most private ponds.
 Permission from Texas Parks and Wildlife Department is not necessary for its use in Texas private ponds.

 Liquid rotenone is available in formulations of either 2.5 or 5 percent active ingredient.
 When using the 5 percent formulation, it should be applied at rates of 0.1 to 5 parts per million (ppm) in ponds depending upon fish species, pH, alkalinity, temperature, clay turbidity, aquatic vegetation, suspended organic material and purpose of the treatment.
 For example, a pond with common carp, bullheads, gars, basic pH, high alkalinity, cold or hot water, muddy water, abundant aquatic plants, abundant suspended organic material and a total fish kill objective requires more rotenone than a pond with shads, breams, crappies, basses, neutral pH, low alkalinity, cool water, clear water, no plants, little organic material and a partial fish kill objective.
 One gallon of rotenone applied to 3 acre-feet of water volume gives 1 ppm concentration.
 A pond's water volume should be accurately measured to facilitate proper application of rotenone.
-A June 1990 Ag News and Views article addressed how to measure pond water volume if you would like a copy, contact the Noble Foundation Agricultural Division at 580-223-5810.
+A June 1990 Ag News and Views article addressed how to measure pond water volume if you would like a copy, contact the Noble Research Institute Agricultural Division at 580-223-5810.

 Immediately prior to application, rotenone should be diluted with about 10-15 times as much water.
 The rotenone-water mixture can be mixed and temporarily stored in a washtub, sprayer tank or barrel.
 People should avoid skin, mouth or eye contact with concentrated rotenone or the 1:10-15 mixture.
 The mixture should be applied uniformly across a pond on the same day that it is mixed.